Hendy/umbraco-look/README.md

 public class LookMatch : SearchResult
 {
 	/// <summary>
+	/// Lazy evaluation of the hosting IPublishedContent (if Item is detached, otherwise this will be null)
+	/// </summary>
+	public IPublishedContent HostItem { get; }

+	/// <summary>
 	/// Lazy evaluation of the associated IPublishedContent
 	/// </summary>
 	public IPublishedContent Item { get; }

+	/// <summary>
+	/// Unique key to this IPublishedContent
+	/// </summary>
+	public Guid Key { get; }

 	/// <summary>
 	/// The custom name field
 	/// </summary>